mixer/developer-docs/pages/01.guides/04.test-streams/01.introduction/doc.md

 5. Private Events
 6. Showcases of Private or Unreleased Intellectual Property or Projects

-## Test Stream Audience Qualifications
+## Test Stream User Qualifications
-Test Streams are currently available to a limited audience.
+Test Streams are currently available to a limited set of our user base.
 To qualify for Test Streams, you must be a part of at least one of these groups:
-1. A Mixer Partner
+1. Mixer Partners
-2. Verifiable Mixer Developer (Integration, Chat Bots, etc.)
+2. A Verifiable Mixer Developer (Integration, Chat Bots, etc.)
 3. Microsoft/Xbox Partner

 ## Applying for Test Stream Access